Antalya

 YIVLIMINARE MOSQUE (1373)

-The Yivliminare Mosque minaret dominates Antalya’s skyline and it’s probably the strangest thing that you can see in the city, because of its size and also because it’s different from minarets that you can see in Ottoman era mosques.
+The Yivliminare Mosque minaret dominates Antalya’s skyline.
+It’s probably the strangest thing that you can see in the city, because of its size and also because it’s different from minarets that you can see in Ottoman era mosques.

 Yivliminare Mosque